stelzinga/MF/Management_Framework.md

 NB: Services, Vision, Mission, Goals and Objectives are intertwined: setting Goals and Objectives defines the Services that will be delivered.
 In fact Goals are expressed as the performance of specific Objectives to achieve those Services.
 On the other hand Services that should be delivered are shaped by Clients which in turn drive the Mission from which follow Goals and Objectives, as it drives the longer term Vision.

 ### Tasks
 Tasks are similar to Objectives but on a smaller scale i.e., there are Tasks that are more like Routines and Tasks that are more like Projects.
-Tasks can also be used to reflect specific Processes within Routines or Projects and/or Subs/Drills, Streams/Actions and are thus an efficient manner to keep track of progress within Objectives without necessarily breaking those down in Subs/Streams and Drills/Actions.
+Tasks can also be used to reflect specific Processes within Routines or Projects without necessarily breaking those down in Subs/Streams and Drills/Actions.
 Alternatively, Tasks can also reflect work to do without being specific on whether it is an Objective or whether it is part of a Goal or whether it contributes to a Service.
 Effectively, Tasks are really a catch-all for "things to do" without the formalism of Objectives.
 They do not need to be defined for a Venture to exist, but they may help defining smaller scale Ventures or Activities within Ventures.

 ### Benchmark
 Planning defines *metrics* that express *criteria* to assess if, and how well, an Objective, Sub-Goal, Goal within the Strategy was achieved.
 Such metrics are referred to as Benchmark and they are used in Controlling to establish whether the Planning yielded the expected results.
 Benchmarks come in a wide range of types.
 Below often used ones: